 What do you have planned for the MWC Networking Brunch?

 I will share some real-life cases that have taught us about consciousness.
 For example, I sometimes treat people who are unconscious.
-Later, when they gain back consciousness and recover, I get to hear their stories about what they are thinking when they were unconscious.
+Later, when they gain back consciousness and recover, I get to hear their stories about what they were thinking when they were unconscious.

-It’s interesting that people will tell you they remember things you’ve talked about when you fully thought they were not there.
+Interestingly, people will tell you they remember things you’ve talked about when you fully thought they were not there.
 These stories have taught me more about how to think of people who are unconscious and how you can actually talk to them even though they can’t talk.

-In addition to describing cases, this lecture will have some neuroscience, some theology and philosophy.
+In addition to describing cases, this lecture will have some neuroscience, theology and philosophy.
 I hope we have a lot of discussion sparked from the curiosity of the audience.

 Is there a particular case that comes to mind?